How to Contribute?

 6. Write Your Post

-- Write your post in the appropriate format.
-Follow the guidelines in the next section for writing a good post, making use the template file provided.
+2. Write your post in the appropriate format.
+Follow the guidelines below, making use the template files provided.

 If applicable, start with one of the relevant template files linked below.
 There are comments in each template that will help you make the appropriate edits for your resource.
 You can also check out how other posts have been formatted by clicking “Improve this page” from a given post’s webpage.
 This will bring you directly to the qmd file for that post.